sswietoniowski/learning-mssql/pluralsight/02_designing_and_implementing_sql_server_database_indexes/README.md

 More info about clustered and nonclustered indexes can be found [here](https://learn.microsoft.com/en-us/sql/relational-databases/indexes/clustered-and-nonclustered-indexes-described?view=sql-server-ver15).

 ## 4. Designing Indexes to Improve Query Performance: Part 1

+To improve query performance we can use clustered indexes and non-clustered indexes.

 ## 5. Designing Indexes to Improve Query Performance: Part 2